hanabi/hanabi.github.io/Reference.md

   * Cathy knows that normally, this would be a *3 Bluff*.
 However, since the red 3 was duplicated, this must be a *Bad Touch Double Finesse*, so Cathy blind-plays her *Finesse Position* and it is the red 2.
   * Donald knows that this cannot be a *3 Bluff*, or else Cathy would not have blind-played anything.
 Thus, this must be a *Bad Touch Double Finesse*, so Donald discards his red 3 as a *Sarcastic Discard* to pass it back to Emily.
   * Emily plays the red 3.
+* More examples of a Pestilent Double Bluff can be found [here](https://github.com/Zamiell/hanabi-conventions/blob/master/examples/Bad_Touch_Double_Bluff.md).

 ### The Bad Touch Triple Finesse (For 4's)